kisom/notebook/README.md

 notebook
 ========

 This is my programmer's notebook.
-It's based on a collection of

 It is generated using [Pollen](https://docs.racket-lang.org/pollen/) and uses the [Tufte CSS](https://edwardtufte.github.io/tufte-css/)